 4) Leave policies.

 (a) An employer shall provide a woman a leave of absence for the period of time that she is sick or temporarily disabled because of pregnancy or childbirth.
+Employers must treat a woman on pregnancy related leave the same as other employees on leave for sickness or other temporary disabilities.
+For example:

 (i) If an employer provides paid leave for sickness, or other temporary disabilities, the employer should provide paid leave for pregnancy related sickness or disabilities;